-Electro-Coal Transfer Corporation competes with others for transfer bns storage services. performance οf the Electro-Coal's principal competitors with both shoreside ground storage capabilities and International Marine Terminal; Burnside Terminals, Inc.; and New Orleans Bulk Terminal.
-A portion of the transfer market is also served by companies whose operations are Principal among mid-stream in the Mississippi River. these is Cooper-Smith Company.
+Electro-Coal Transfer Corporation competes with others for performance of transfer and storage -services.
+Electro-Coal's principal competitors with both shoreside capabilities transfer ground storage and International Marine Terminal; Burnside Terminals, Inc.; and New Orleans Bulk Terminal.
+A portion of the transfer market is also served by companies whose operations are mid-stream in the Mississippi River.
+Principal among these is Cooper-Smith Company.